Want to see how Ketchikan compares to other top cities in Alaska? Explore all city regulations in Alaska. →

 Get instant revenue estimates, comparable analysis, and investment metrics for any property address.

-Total Tax Burden in City of Ketchikan:
+Total tax burden inside the City of Ketchikan:

 Ketchikan, Alaska, is a small city situated on Revillagigedo Island in the southeastern part of the state.
 Known as the "Salmon Capital of the World," it boasts a population of approximately 8,300.
 Ketchikan is positioned about 235 miles south of Juneau, the state capital, and is accessible primarily by air and sea due to its island location.